jamesbornholt/homepage/_drafts/2016-08-28-building-synthesizer.md

     (unsat)

-Rosette reports that this constraint is *unsatisfiable*: there is no possible `y` that has a negative absolute value.
+This is an *unsatisfiable* model: there is no possible `y` that has a negative absolute value.

 Finally, let's see how Rosette handles a more complicated constraint involving data structures.
 Racket supports lists, and provides the `list-ref` procedure to retrieve an element from the list: